sluyters/LeapGesturePlayback/Recorder/README.md

 # Basic Frame Recorder for LeapMotion

-To use the program, run "npm install", and then node "npm start".
+To use the program, run "npm install", and then "npm start".
 The UI is accessible at "localhost:3002".